microsoft/bedrock/gitops/rings/RingsImplementation.md

 # Rings Implementation

 This guide intends to implement Rings on Kubernetes without a Service Mesh using Azure DevOps.
-We recommend you review the [Rings Model](./README.md) to understand the design of this ringed model before attempting to implement it.
+We recommend you review the [Rings](./README.md) documentation to understand the design of this ringed model before attempting to implement it.

 ## Pre-requisites

-Make sure you have the Azure Container Registry setup before proceeding.
-You will also need to add a [service connection](../azure-devops/ImageTagRelease.md#Create-a-service-connection-to-ACR) that this pipeline can use to access the ACR.
+1. An Azure Container Registry (ACR)
+2. A [Service Connection](../azure-devops/ImageTagRelease.md#Create-a-service-connection-to-ACR) established in Azure DevOps to access the ACR.

 ## SRC to ACR